How does Build-Operate-Transfer (BOT) work

 Pros and cons of the BOT model

-- Low building and operation risk: With BOT, they won’t have to worry about the documentary requirements they need in building and operating an offshore team.
+• Low building and operation risk: With BOT, they won’t have to worry about the documentary requirements they need to build and operate an offshore team.
 Their service provider will do it for them.

-- Long-term employee retention: Upon transfer, employees now require long-term retention to the company.
+• Long-term employee retention: Upon transfer, employees now require long-term retention in the company.
 This setup is not ideal when a role has a specific demand and they decide to scale down.

-- Cultural differences: Lastly, companies and their offshore teams might experience culture shock since they come from different countries and cultures.
-To prevent this, companies should get to know their teams and teach their culture to better understand each other.
+• Cultural differences: Lastly, companies and their offshore teams might experience culture shock since they come from different countries and cultures.
+To prevent this, companies should get to know their teams and teach their culture to understand each other better.

 Commonly outsourced services suited for BOT